Uniqueness of planar tangent maps in the modified Ericksen model

-Our strategy for the proof of Theorem \eqref{MainTheorem} goes back to the work of Allard and Almgren \cite{AA} on the uniqueness of tangent cones at isolated singularities of minimal surfaces.
-The same idea later found applications in the context of energy-minimizing harmonic maps into analytic targets \cite{SL} and maps into $S^{n-1}$ minimizing the $p$-energy \cite{HLW}.
+Our strategy for the proof of Theorem \ref{MainTheorem} goes back to the work of Allard and Almgren \cite{AA} on the uniqueness of tangent cones at isolated singularities of minimal surfaces.
+The same idea later found applications in the context of Dirichlet energy-minimizing harmonic maps into analytic targets \cite{SL} and maps into $S^{n-1}$ minimizing the $p$-energy \cite{HLW}.
 This strategy relies on the integrability of the second variation equation in order to construct suitable comparison maps, while making use of an appropriate monotonicity formula to knock out coefficients of non-decaying terms in a certain eigenfunction expansion.
-Here the Weiss monotonicity formula \eqref{Weiss0}, which was originally introduced in \cite{Weiss} to prove the uniqueness of blow-up limits for free boundary problems, is the appropriate monotonicity formula that enables us to carry out a blow-up argument as in \cite{AA}, \cite{SL} and \cite{HLW}.
+Here the Weiss monotonicity formula \eqref{Weiss0}, which was originally introduced in \cite{Weiss} in the context of free boundary problems, is the appropriate monotonicity formula that enables us to carry out a blow-up argument as in \cite{AA, SL, HLW}.

 We will prove Theorem \ref{MainTheorem} through proving a series of lemmas.
-But firstly, we define for $0 < \rho < \sigma \leq 1$, $u_r(x) = r^{-1/2\sqrt{\kappa}} u(x)$, the following weighted $C^2$-norm:
+But firstly, we define for $0 < \rho < \sigma \leq 1$, $u_r(x) = r^{-1/2\sqrt{\kappa}} u(x)$, the following weighted $C^2$-norm,